 Anuradha Acharya is a member of The Institute of Company Secretaries of India.
-Her expertise, inter-alia, is in regulatory approvals, licenses, registration, budgeting, other Company law and finance related matters for any organisation set up in India.
+Her expertise, inter-alia, is in regulatory approvals, licenses, registration, budgeting, other Company law, and finance-related matters for an organisational set-up in India.
 She maintains an up-to-date repository of laws and bylaws pertinent to CANSA, meticulously curating records that pertain to governance matters.
 These include ensuring adherence to regulatory frameworks, for compliance and operational integrity, and maintaining seamless synergy between legal and financial aspects, for a harmonious and compliant operational environment.

 National Coordinator CANSA Pakistan

-Sanjay has been actively working towards mobilising civil society action on Climate policies in South Asian Countries and Region.
-Under his leadership, CAN South Asia have increased its membership base from 20 to 200+ NGOs spread in South Asian Countries.
-The network has successfully consolidated Climate Actions of NGOs in the region and has build bridges with Government as partners.
-The combined approach of implementation-networking-advocacy-training has scaled up the outcomes from Climate Actions through implementation and policy.
+Sanjay Vashist has been actively working towards mobilising civil society action on climate policies in countries of South Asia and the region.
+Under his leadership, CAN South Asia’s membership base has increased from 20 to 200+ NGOs, spread across countries of the South Asian region.
+The network has successfully consolidated the climate actions of NGOs in the region and has built bridges with the governments as partners.

-Shailendra Yashwant is an independent documentary photographer and environmental journalist based in India.
-He has been documenting, reporting and campaigning on environmental issues across Asia for over three decades now.
-He has previously worked with Greenpeace in India and Southeast Asia as Campaigns Director where he led campaigns on deforestation, phase out of fossil fuels, uptake of renewable energy, and protecting our oceans.
+Shailendra Yashwant is a photographer, journalist, and activist based in India.
+He has been investigating, documenting, reporting, and campaigning on environmental issues across Asia for over three decades now.
+He was Campaigns Director with Greenpeace in India and Southeast Asia (1998-2013) and has partnered with leading international NGOs to develop campaigns and communications strategies on climate change.

 Tinu Sood, member of The Institute of Chartered Accountants of India, has immense experience across industries and has advised on various issues involving corporate taxation, and accounting matters.
 In his current capacity, Tinu Sood is responsible for maintaining the balance sheets, and seamless management of the annual audit process, wherein the organization’s financial records undergo meticulous scrutiny.
 He is instrumental in safeguarding CANSA’s financial transparency and integrity.